128technology/docs/docs/cli_reference.md

 #### Description

-The _registry_ subcommand shows the processes/services that have registered with the local system's "SSC" (system services coordinator).
+The _registry_ subcommand shows the processes/services that have registered with the local system&#x27;s &quot;SSC&quot; (system services coordinator).
 On a 128T Conductor, this will show all of the connected routers_ registered system processes/services.

 #### Example